 And if you are the manager, could you be the problem?

 3. Learn how to be a better boss

 No-one likes to work for a boss who isn’t personally involved or concerned about anything other than on-the-job performance.
-It’s the fastest way to disengagement.
-By contrast, high levels of employee engagement come from a manager who helps people feel like they are the future of the organisation and they are helping them do what they do best.
+It’s the fastest way to create disengagement.
+By contrast, high levels of employee engagement come from a manager who helps people feel like they’re the future of the organisation and they are helping them do what they do best.